Kenya Safari & Swimming 2026: Masai Mara, Lodges & Diani Beach

 Do you need a visa for Kenya?

-Is Kenya safe?
+Is Kenya safe for travelers?

 Is it possible to fly a drone in Kenya?